kashif-nawaz/MPLS-Backbone-Class-of-Service-Use-Case/README1.md

 ### SCHEME for DSCP to EXP  Bit pattern Mapping

-The three most significant bits (MSBs) of the DSCP alias code will be used to represent the EXP alias code.
-This mapping allows the 23 DSCP alias codes to correspond to 10 EXP alias codes.
+There is no strict rule for DSCP-to-EXP bit mapping; however, we can use the three most significant bits (MSBs) of the DSCP alias code to map it to the corresponding EXP alias where the 3 MSBs match.
+This approach allows the 23 DSCP alias codes to be effectively mapped to 10 EXP alias codes.

 | DSCP Alias     | DSCP Bit pattern| EXP Alias      | EXP Bit pattern|
 | ---------------|-----------------|----------------|----------------|